Wegmans: Expansion

-Wegmans, having long planned to expand into New England, opened their first store in that region in Northborough, Massachusetts, on October 16, 2011.
-2014 saw Wegmans opening two more Massachusetts stores, in Newton, Chestnut Hill on April 27, and in Burlington on October 26.
+Wegmans, having long planned to expand into New England, opened its first store in that region in Northborough, Massachusetts, on October 16, 2011.
+2014 saw Wegmans opening two more Massachusetts stores, in Newton, Chestnut Hill, on April 27, and in Burlington on October 26.
 Its fourth Massachusetts store opened in Westwood on October 11, 2015.
-The eighth Maryland store opened in Owings Mills, Maryland in September 2016.
+The eighth Maryland store opened in Owings Mills, Maryland, in September 2016.
 In late 2016, Wegmans opened Virginia stores in Short Pump (August), Midlothian, and Charlottesville (November).
-The Hanover Township, New Jersey location opened in July 2017.
-The Montvale, New Jersey location opened in September 2017.
+The Hanover Township, New Jersey, location opened in July 2017.
+The Montvale, New Jersey, location opened in September 2017.
 The Medford, Massachusetts, location opened on November 5, 2017.
 The Natick, Massachusetts, location opened on April 29, 2018.
 The Chantilly, Virginia, location opened on June 3, 2018.
 The Lancaster, Pennsylvania, location opened on September 23, 2018.
-The Virginia Beach, Virginia location opened on April 28, 2019.
+The Virginia Beach, Virginia, location opened on April 28, 2019.
 The chain's first store in North Carolina, located in Raleigh, opened on September 29, 2019.
 It was also the chain's 100th store.
 The chain's first location in New York City, at Admiral's Row in Brooklyn's Navy Yard, opened on October 27, 2019.

-The West Cary, North Carolina location opened on July 29, 2020.
-The Harrison, New York location, in Westchester County, opened on August 5, 2020.
-The Tysons, Virginia location opened on November 4, 2020.
-The Chapel Hill, North Carolina location opened on February 24, 2021.
-The Wake Forest, North Carolina location opened on May 19, 2021.
-The Carlyle, Virginia location opened on May 11, 2022.
-The City Ridge, Washington, D.C. location opened on July 13, 2022.
-The Wilmington, Delaware location, the chain's first location in that state, opened on October 26, 2022.
-The Reston, Virginia location opened on February 1, 2023.
-Six other locations are currently in the works, including Holly Springs, North Carolina; Norwalk, Connecticut, the chain's first location in that state; Rockville, Maryland; Yardley, Pennsylvania; Manhattan on Astor Place and Lake Grove, New York, the chain's first store on Long Island.
-Wegmans scrapped plans to build new stores in Annapolis, Maryland, Middletown, New Jersey, Arcola, Virginia, and Cary, North Carolina.
+The West Cary, North Carolina, location opened on July 29, 2020.
+The Harrison, New York, location, in Westchester County, opened on August 5, 2020.
+The Tysons, Virginia, location opened on November 4, 2020.
+The Chapel Hill, North Carolina, location opened on February 24, 2021.
+The Wake Forest, North Carolina, location opened on May 19, 2021.
+The Carlyle, Virginia, location opened on May 11, 2022.
+The City Ridge, Washington, D.C., location opened on July 13, 2022.
+The Wilmington, Delaware, location, the chain's first location in that state, opened on October 26, 2022.
+The Reston, Virginia, location opened on February 1, 2023.
+Five other locations are in the works, including Holly Springs, North Carolina; Norwalk, Connecticut, the chain's first location in that state; Yardley, Pennsylvania; Manhattan on Astor Place; and Lake Grove, New York, the chain's first store on Long Island.

+Wegmans scrapped plans to build new stores in Annapolis, Maryland; Middletown, New Jersey; Arcola, Virginia; and Cary, North Carolina.

-In July 2021, Wegmans announced it will launch the company's first Manhattan store in 2023.
-The store will be at 770 Broadway, the site of the recently shuttered Astor Place Kmart.
-In April 2022, Wegmans announced it would open their first Long Island location, located in Lake Grove.
-No opening date has been announced at this time.
+In July 2021, Wegmans announced it would launch the company's first Manhattan store in 2023.
+The store opened on October 18, 2023, at 770 Broadway, the site of a former Kmart.
+In April 2022, Wegmans announced it would open its first Long Island location, located in Lake Grove.
+The Lake Grove location opened on February 26, 2025.
+On June 1, 2023, the Natick store (#132), which was located in the Natick Mall, was announced to be closed later that summer.
+On July 23, 2023, the Natick store closed.